Median Income

 | Healthcare Facilities | 108 |

-Hornbrook has an average annual temperature of 54°F (12°C).
+Hornbrook experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 37°F in January while summers reach 74°F in July.
-Annual precipitation is 18.9 inches.
-The area enjoys 316 sunny days per year.
+The area gets 316 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 18.9 inches (drier than the 38-inch national average).
+The area receives 11.6 inches of snow annually.
 Air quality is rated Good with a median AQI of 48.
+The city sits at an elevation of 2,181 feet.

 Temperature